 More Exercises To Improve Balance

-When I wrote the Densercise™ Epidensity Training System, I had more than just bone density in mind.
-Of course, Densercise™ is designed to target and increase bone density; but it’s so much more than that.
+SaveTrainer is designed to target and increase bone quality; but it’s so much more than that.

-I wanted to present exercises that include balance, because that is so crucial to preventing falls and fractures.
+We wanted to workout classes that include balance, because that is so crucial to preventing falls and fractures.
 As I pointed out above, even if your bones are dense and strong they can still break if you have a bad fall.

 Keep walking tall!